 The United Way does not expect to make recurring or multi-year funding decisions to the same organization or program.
 Exceptions may be made based on demonstrated need and available funds.
 Based on alignment with impact areas and successful delivery and measurement of program outcomes, the United Way may recommend commencing the regular funding process as a Program Partner.
 (See Pathway to Partnership Guidelines)

 Funding will not be supported for the following: annual fund drives, building funds and other capital projects, operating deficits, direct or grassroots lobbying, religious purposes, or event sponsorships.

 The Director of Community Impact will discuss all requests with the Executive Director.
 If considered an appropriate request given the fund guidelines, the request will be placed on the agenda for the next scheduled Vision Council meeting.
 The organization may be asked to provide additional information beyond the requirements of the application and make a presentation to the Vision Council regarding the request.
 Supported requests will then go to the Executive Committee for final approval.
 In some cases, the request may go to the full United Way Board for approval.

 Application and Timeline

-Applications for Emerging Needs funds are available by clicking here or by contacting Mae Nachman, Director of Community Impact.
+Applications for Emerging Needs funds are available by contacting Mae Nachman, Director of Community Impact.
 Applications will be accepted on a quarterly basis on the following dates: March 1, June 1, September 1, and December 1.
 The application, if determined appropriate, will be reviewed at the next scheduled Vision Council meeting.

 Director of Community Impact